kryptokrauts/kk-website/src/data/log/2019-09-22-kryptokrauts-wins-aeternity-haeckathon.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Hacking 👨‍💻 at Aeternity Hackathon at the Institute of Cryptoanarchy 🦸‍♂️ in Prague with <a href="https://twitter.com/marc0olo?ref_src=twsrc%5Etfw">@marc0olo</a> <a href="https://twitter.com/hashtag/aeternity?src=hash&amp;ref_src=twsrc%5Etfw">#aeternity</a> <a href="https://twitter.com/hashtag/Hackathon?src=hash&amp;ref_src=twsrc%5Etfw">#Hackathon</a> <a href="https://t.co/XHI4HhbUj8">pic.twitter.com/XHI4HhbUj8</a></p>&mdash; Nandan Joshi (@nandanito) <a href="https://twitter.com/nandanito/status/1172867845102952449?ref_src=twsrc%5Etfw">September 14, 2019</a></blockquote>

-## Identity of Things: "make brands original again!
+## Identity of Things: "make brands original again!"
 ### Problem
 - when you want to buy luxury items (e.g. a Rolex) you are not able to verify whether it is a fake or not
 - when you receive items (e.g. medicine) in any company involved in a supply chain you can't be sure whether the package content is being compromised in between